BrewhouseTeam/brewhouseteam.github.io/_posts/2016-04-14-json-api-into.md

 >$ rspec spec/acceptance
 {% endhighlight %}

 In the beginning of this post, I have also mentioned `apitome`.
-This is just a wrapper for the `json_api_documentation` to make it prettier
+This is just a wrapper for the `json_api_documentation` to make it prettier.

+---

+I have made a toy app for you guys to try!
+Follow this [link]('https://blog-jsonapi.herokuapp.com/') to go to the website, and this [link]('https://blog-jsonapi.herokuapp.com/docs/api')` to go to the api documentation